 On the central bank front, “China (in particular) caught everyone’s attention with its strong allocation into gold”, Mr Heng, says.

-According to the World Gold Council (WGC), China’s official holding of gold rose 20 per cent from 1,900 tonnes just two years ago to about 2,264 tonnes as of Oct 2024.
-This accounts for more than 5 per cent of the country’s total reserves.
+According to the World Gold Council (WGC), China’s official holding of gold rose 20% from 1,900 tonnes just two years ago to about 2,295 tonnes as of April 2025.
+This accounts for more than 6% of the country’s total reserves.

-Typically, central banks in Asia and emerging markets hold less than 5 per cent of their balance sheets in gold, explains Mr Heng, while those in Europe and developed markets hold an average of 10 per cent or more.
+Typically, central banks in Asia and emerging markets hold less than 5% of their balance sheets in gold, explains Mr Heng, while those in Europe and developed markets hold an average of 10% or more.

 But the elevated risk of global trade conflicts and sanctions are motivating central banks in Asia and emerging markets to increase their allocation, he says.